DylanBaine/php-computed-styles/README.md

 # PHP Computed Styles

 Build up classes or styles to be injected into HTML.
+I wrote a blog post about this project [on my blog](https://dylanbaine.com/read/a-cleaner-way-to-dynamically-style-elements-in-php).

 ## Installation